joseadame/restaurant/README.md

 # restaurant
-A simple html5 web design for a restaurant
+A static web for a restaurant made with Harp.js